Trifecta Entertainment & Media

 Trifecta Entertainment & Media is an American entertainment company founded in 2006.
 The company's founders previously held jobs as executives at MGM Television.
 Trifecta is primarily a distribution company and also handles advertising sales in exchange for syndication deals with local television stations, cable outlets, and digital media.
-Secondary, the company produces television programs and made-for-TV and direct-to-video movies.
+The company also produces television programs and made-for-TV and direct-to-video movies.
 The company has offices in Los Angeles, California and New York City, New York.